elemaudio/docs/docs/packages/core.md

 function isNode(a: any): bool;
 ```

-A simple utility for identifying if the input argument is of type `Node_Repr_t`.
+A simple utility for identifying if the input argument is of type `NodeRepr_t`.
 You'll rarely need this,
 but it's worth noting especially for TypeScript users that some of the `el.*` library functions have
-a return type of `Node_Repr_t | number`, and you may find utility in `isNode` in those scenarios.
+a return type of `NodeRepr_t | number`, and you may find utility in `isNode` in those scenarios.

 ### resolve